mikeizbicki/ucr-cs100/tutorials/test-cases/README.md

 I. **_“If you are not trying to break your program, you probably didn't write a good one”_**

 What are test cases?
 What is their purpose?
-What is its purpose?
+Why are they important?

 A test case is something that is meant to check whether or not a program does what it should be doing.
 It's you being a good programmer.